will-byrne/will-byrne.github.io/_drafts/clarinet.md

 ## Lessons
 In my lessons I continued taking ABRSM exams until I had completed grade 4 and as I was playing with my teacher he asked me a question that changed how I looked at my clarinet playing.
-He asked me "why are you playing, what do you want to get out of it?" and I struggled to answer, my first thought was music grades, but I quickly realised that these meant nothing to me and all I wanted to do was jam.
+He asked me "why are you playing, what do you want to get out of it?" and I struggled to answer.
+My first thought was music grades, but I quickly realised that these meant nothing to me and all I wanted to do was jam and play songs that I liked the sound of or enjoyed playing.

 My lessons transitioned from playing pieces that I didn't really care for to pieces that I wanted to play and to just playing jazz in a more freestyle way.
 He was probably my favourite teacher for anything I ever learned.